Terms of Business

 5.2.5 Utility Provider (as defined in Schedule 1) failure, error, negligence, default &/or decision in relation to the Service User &/or the Company.

-5.3 The Company is under no obligation to compare all Utility Supplier(s), and will only provide quotes they deem appropriate, and viable for their own business purposes.
+5.3 The Company is under no obligation to compare all Utility Provider(s), and will only provide quotes they deem appropriate, and viable for their own business purposes.

 6.1 The Service User warrants that:

-6.1.1 it has the right, power and authority to enter into these Terms of Business and grant to the Supplier the rights (if any) contemplated in these Terms of Business; and
+6.1.1 it has the right, power and authority to enter into these Terms of Business and grant to the Provider the rights (if any) contemplated in these Terms of Business; and

-6.1.2 The necessary documentation required for the procurement of the Services and all other information, documents, materials, data or other items provided by the Service User are legitimate, and do not infringe the Intellectual Property Rights of any third party.
+6.1.2 The necessary documentation required for the procurement of the Standard Services and all other information, documents, materials, data or other items provided by the Service User are legitimate, and do not infringe the intellectual property rights of any third party.

-7.1 The Service User understands payment for Services is severable from any third-party contract.
+7.1 The Service User understands payment for Standard Services is severable from any third-party contract.

-7.2 The Company may raise and issue their invoice for the Services at any time.
+7.2 The Company may raise and issue their invoice for the Standard Services at any time.

 7.3 The Service User shall pay all invoices: